MiaadTeam/lesan/pages/src/getting_start.md

 };
 ```

-this function receives an input called `body`, the `body` of the `request` sent from the client side is passed to it when this function is called, as a result, we have access to the information sent by users.
+This function receives an input called `body`, the `body` of the `request` sent from the client side is passed to it when this function is called, as a result, we have access to the information sent by users.
 The request body sent from the client side should be a json like this:

 ```JSON